 8. Fort Bennett

-Established in 1870, Fort Bennett found its home on the western banks of the Missouri River in present-day South Dakota.
+Established in 1870, Fort Bennett is located on the western banks of the Missouri River in present-day South Dakota.

 Designed to be a safeguard during the tumultuous times of westward expansion, the fort played a role in the broader military strategy of the U.S. government to secure its frontiers and foster peaceful relations with indigenous populations.